MakeSchool-Tutorials/Makestagram-Swift/P17-Implmenting-Like-UI/content.md

       }
     }

 1. We create a new `Bond`.
 That `Bond` has exactly the same type (`[PFUser]?`) as the `likeBond` property that we declared.
 The Bond takes a _trailing closure_ when it is initialized.
-That closure contains the code that will run, whenever the `Bond` receives a new value.
+That closure contains the code that will run whenever the `Bond` receives a new value.
 The Bond receives the list of users that have liked a post in the `likeList` parameter.
-There's something new hidden in this line `[unowned self]`.
+There's something new hidden in this line:`[unowned self]`.
 The list in square brackets is called a _capture list_.
 We need the capture list to avoid _retain cycles_.
 Since `PostTableViewCell` is creating and storing this `Bond`, it has a _strong_ reference to it.
 Because we are accessing `self` from within the Bond's closure, the Bond would also have a _strong_ reference to the `PostTableViewCell`.
 This way we would have _retain cycle_ in which two objects reference each other strongly.
 You can [read in detail about this issue in Apple's Documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID48) in the chapter _Strong Reference Cycles Between Class Instances_.
-The `unowned` keyword works similar to the `weak` keyword - we store a reference to `self`, but it isn't a strong reference that would keep the object in memory
+The `unowned` keyword works similar to the `weak` keyword - we store a reference to `self`, but it isn't a strong reference that would keep the object in memory.
-2.
+2. As a reminder: this code runs as soon as the value of `likes` on a `Post` changes.
+First, we check whether we have received a value for `likeList` or if we have received `nil`.
+3. If we have received a value, we perform different updates.
+First of all, we update the `likesLabel` to display a list of usernames of all users that have liked the post.
+We use a utility method `stringFromUserlist` to generate that list.
+We'll add and discuss that method later on!
+4. Next, we set the state of the like button (the heart) based on whether or not the current user is in the list of users that like the currently displayed post.
+If the user has liked the post, we want the button to be in the `Selected` state so that the heart appears red.
+If not `selected` will be set to `false` and the heart will be displayed in gray.
+5. Finally, if no one likes the current post, we want to hide the small heart icon displayed in front of the list of users that like a post.
+6. If the value we have received in `likeList` is `nil`, we set the label text to be empty, set the like button not to be selected and hide the small heart icon.

+Now we have the `likeBond` set up!
+Next, we need to actually bind it to the `likes` property of the `Post` class.
+Just as with the `image` of the `Post`, we want to establish a binding as soon as our `PostTableViewCell` receives a new `Post` instance.
+This means we need to extend the property observer of the `post` property:

+<div class="action"></div>
+Extend the `didSet` property observer of the `post` property as following:

+    var post:Post? {
+      didSet {
+        if let post = post {
+          // bind the image of the post to the 'postImage' view post.image ->> postImageView

+          // bind the likeBond that we defined earlier, to update like label and button when likes change post.likes ->> likeBond
+        }
+      }
+    }

+Not too much news in this change.
+We use the `->>` operator to bind the `likes` property of `post` to our `likeBond`.

+There's a last step required before we can test our new binding: adding the `stringFromUserlist` method!

+<div class="action"></div>
+Add the following method to the `PostTableViewCell`:

+    // Generates a comma seperated list of usernames from an array (e.g. "User1, User2") func stringFromUserlist(userList: [PFUser]) -> String {
+      let usernameList = userList.map { user in user.username! }
+      var commaSeperatedUserList = ", ".join(usernameList)

+      return commaSeperatedUserList
+    }

 #Conclusion